Meet the 2026 Business of the Year Winners

 Eastern Security Services

 Eastern Security Services, celebrating its 50th year, is a Business of the Year winner for its legacy of dependable, community‑centered protection.
 With $1.5 million in investments and national industry awards, the company continues to deliver top‑tier security solutions.
 Eastern distinguishes itself through 24/7 monitored services, decades‑long client relationships, and outstanding retention supported by a 4.9 Google rating.
 In 2025, it achieved another top sales year.
-As a family‑owned ESOP, Eastern reinvests in training, technology and culture, earning recognition as a Best Place to Work.
+Eastern reinvests in training, technology and culture, helping the company to earn recognition as a Best Place to Work.
 The company actively supports local schools, nonprofits and public safety partners, reinforcing its role as a trusted protector and community asset.

 Additional finalists: Taitem Engineering, DPC, Total Solutions